sanskrit/vyakarana/docs/rule_types.rst

 For each input, we look for a place where we have *L*, *C*, and *R* in order.
 Then we replace *C* with X.

-For example, rule 6.1.77 of the Ashtadhyayi states that short vowels are replaced by semivowels when followed by other vowels.
+For example, rule 6.1.77 of the Ashtadhyayi states that simple vowels are replaced by semivowels when followed by other vowels.
 Given this input:

     *ca + kṛ + a*